tessercat/daoistic-book/blog/setting-the-bar/content.md

 or expect institutions to live up to utopian ideals.
 That's why we don't have philosopher kings and everyone is expected to get a basic education.
-That's why we don't let idiots lead us and armed forces are subject to law.
+That's why we don't let idiots lead and armed forces are subject to law.
 We don't look back to an ideal past and we're adaptable.